FORMERLY GLOBAL WARMING

 ice age.
 The warming cycles are called interglacials (between the glaciers).

-The scary thing to me is that we are nearing the the highest temperatures seen
+The scary thing to me is that we are nearing the end of the time frame for the interglacial

-we are soon (soon in geological time) due for a cool down to return the temperature
+we are soon (soon in geological time) due for a cool down so that the temperature returns

-to ice age norms, which is about four to five degrees Celcius cooler than our
+to ice age norms.
+The normal ice age temperatures are about four to five degrees Celcius cooler than our

 current temperature.
 (My guess is that this fact is what got the scientists